jon-jacky/PyModel/bin/README.md

     (If you install PyModel so its commands and modules are placed in system directories, you may no longer need these commands.)

+- *pymodel_paths.bat*: Windows batch file, assigns paths for running PyModel from these *PyModel* directories.
+To prepare to use PyModel, execute this batch file, or arrange to have it executed each time you log in.
+These commands add *PyModel/bin* to the execution *PATH*, and add *PyModel/pymodel* to the *PYTHONPATH*.
+They also add the current directory to the *PYTHONPATH*, because the PyModel programs *pmt* etc. all import Python modules in the current directory that are named on the command line.
+Unlike the *bash* script, this batch file also adds *PyModel/pymodel* to the execution *PATH*.
+(If you install PyModel so its commands and modules are placed in system directories, you may no longer need these commands.)
+This file also adds the *.PY* extension to *PATHEXT* so you can run the *.py* files in *PyModel/pymodel* without typing the *.py* extension on the command line.

 Revised Apr 2013